orons98/Body-Fat-Percentage-Prediction-using-ML/README.md

 - XGBoost outperformed other models (R² = 0.67, RMSE = 3.91)
 - Abdomen circumference was the most predictive feature
 - Demonstrated practical use case for non-invasive body composition analysis

+## How to Run
+1. Open the notebook in Google Colab or Jupyter
+2. Run all cells from top to bottom
+3. Data file: `bodyfat.csv` must be in the same directory